Farrukhabad district: History

+In 1818 a gun carriage factory was established in Fatehgarh.
+From this time, nothing eventful occurred in the history of Fatehgarh until the outbreak of the Rebellion of 1857.

+Under the colonial state of British India, Farrukhabad was a nodal centre of the riverine trade through the Ganges river system from North and North-West India towards the East.

-The story of Farrukhabad's economic and political decline under the British colonial state has to begin with the closure of the famed Farrukhabad mint in 1824.
-The British policy of centralization of Indian economy led to its decision to shut down the mint at Farrukhabad and halt the bullion trade in Farrukhabad.
+The story of Farrukhabad's economic and political decline under British rule has to begin with the closure of the famed Farrukhabad mint in 1824.
+The British policy of centralisation of the Indian economy led to its decision to shut down the mint at Farrukhabad and halt the bullion trade in Farrukhabad.
 This dealt a heavy blow to the thriving grain trade of the region and precipitated a monetary crisis in the urban and rural areas of the region.
-The abolition of the mint ruined the native mercantile community and created an acute shortage of money particularly among the poor peasant households.
+The abolition of the mint ruined the native mercantile community and created an acute shortage of money, particularly among poor peasant households.
 By contrast, Kanpur seems to have benefited from the decline of Farrukhabad and emerged as a major commercial centre during this period of depression lasting till the end of the 1840s.